 Start Things Off on the Right Foot

-When you focus on your onboarding process, you’re creating a positive customer experience from day one—and setting up the new client relationship for success in the long run.
+When you focus on your onboarding process, you’re creating a positive customer experience from day one—and setting up the relationship for success in the long run.

 Today’s consumer wants things to be simple, streamlined, and easy.
-So, if you want to retain your clients, one of the best retention strategies you can leverage?
+So, if you want to retain your insureds, one of the best retention strategies you can leverage?

 Making their life—at least as it relates to insurance—as easy as possible.

-There are plenty of ways to simplify the insurance process for your clients.
+There are plenty of ways to simplify the insurance process for your insureds.
 Help set up automatic payments—so they’re not stressed about when they have to pay their premiums each month.
-Create FAQ sheets about all the policies you sell and include them in your new client paperwork—so if they have any questions about their current policy, they can refer to the fact sheet and get the answers they need without having to reach out.
-While you’re at it, create a contact sheet with all the contact names, phone numbers, and emails and pop it into your new client paperwork—so your clients know exactly how to get in touch with you and the insurance companies when they need to.
+Create FAQ sheets about all the policies you sell and include them in your new accounts paperwork—so if they have any questions about their current policy, they can refer to the fact sheet and get the answers they need without having to reach out.
+While you’re at it, create a contact sheet with all the contact names, phone numbers, and emails and pop it into their paperwork—so your insureds know exactly how to get in touch with you and the insurance companies when they need to.

 When you make the process of working with you simple and streamlined, that convenience will make your customers want to keep working with you—and will help your retention rates soar.